matteoseidl/Electrical_Connector_Click-Event_Detection/README.md

     ```bash
     source venv/bin/activate

-3. Copy the project files into the project folder
+3. Copy the project files from the GitHub repository into the project folder (it can be done with *git clone* as well)

 4. Setup required folder structure
     ```bash
     python setup.py

+5. Check if pip3 installed, if not install it
+    ```bash
+    pip3 --version

-5. Install the required Python packages
+6. Install the required Python packages
+    ```bash
+    pip3 install numpy matplotlib pandas scikit-learn torch torchvision torchaudio tqdm PyQt5

+If there are problems with the python packages, check the **requirements.txt** file in the project folder containing all packages and version used in the project.

 ## Folder Structure
 ```